jes/scamp-cpu/ucode/README.md

 ALU, in case that is ever useful.

 We also have 1 bit spare that we can toggle when !EO.

-We might consider adding a bit to disable carry input to the ALU.

 ## Extensibility